Sick Note for Work

 Receive your signed sick note by email

-Most certificates are issued the same day.
-All are delivered by 9AM next morning at the latest, as a signed PDF you can forward straight to HR or your line manager.
+Most approved certificates are issued same day or by 9AM the next morning at the latest, as a signed PDF you can forward straight to HR or your line manager.

 What a sick note for work includes